ambolt314/FinalProjectDesign/sandbox/emailGeneratorAPI/README.md

 Looking at the existing code, it appears to make use of `BasicPersonDetailsDTO`.
 If I can use this in my project, then that would really help.

 I also need to consider this method in the visit session bean: `sendRequestSummaryEmails`

+## 15th April
+Very frustrated.
+Getting a stumbling block.
+Trying to work through it

+Using this as reference: https://tecadmin.net/resolvee-maven-error-invalid-target-release-17/

+Nothing seems to fix the issue: `java: error: invalid source release: 17`

+I've tried invalidating caches.
+I've tried changing the system environment variables.
+I've even tried changing the Maven wrapper config thing, but it doesn't work

+Going to work on refining the design.
+Added a BasicPersonDetails service to retrieve fake information.

+Refactoring so that the service retrieves the email.
+Adding the freemarker logic to the email generator: this makes sense to do this, as it will be possible to retrieve raw data.

+Thinking that it might be possible to use Freemarker for PDFs too.
+This is something that I'd like to explore.

+However, this would mean that I could think about reverting to the old format of having a `Document` class